INTRODUCTION

 To be eligible, students must meet the following criteria: 1) be a cognitive sciences or psychology major, 2) have completed the psych fundamental series, 3) be in junior standing (at minimum), and 4) have a 3.2 minimum GPA within the major.

-The honors seminar series may be used to satisfy Requirement G (four courses with
+The honors seminar series may be used to satisfy three (3) of the courses required under the Electives requirement for both majors.

 APPLICATION